-Moved by the harmonies of Motown as much as the choral classics, she was composing songs at 11 inspired by Bowie, Bolan, Velvets and Iggy while also admiring the aesthetics of The Avengers and The Prisoner and the cinematic scores of Barry, Hermann and Schifrin.
+Sarah McGuinness began her musical career in Derry, Northern Ireland, where she grew up singing harmonies of choral classics with her mother and sisters on long Sunday drives around County Donegal.
+She always felt moved by the soulful tones of Motown and was composing songs at 11 also inspired by the likes of Bowie, Bolan, Velvets and Iggy, while also admiring the aesthetics of The Avengers, The Prisoner and the cinematic scores of Barry, Hermann and Schifrin.

-The production is high end but the songs are stark naked in their emotional honesty and the atmosphere can be also be thrilling.
-Vocals are multi-tracked and to the fore and the harmonies and vocal arrangements are as smart and theatrical as vintage Abba.
+The production is high end but the songs are written to be stark naked in their emotional honesty and the atmosphere of the album as a whole, can be thrilling.
+The vocals are multi-tracked and to the fore, the harmonies and vocal arrangements are as smart and theatrical as vintage Abba.

 McGuinness, stepped out from the shadows of her writer, director and designer self with the release of Unbroken and in doing so she wanted to spark the creative soul in all of us and inspire anyone with a hidden talent.